 If you have AFib but can't take blood thinners, you may need a procedure to seal a small sac in the left upper heart chamber.
 This sac, called an appendage, is where most AFib related clots form.
 This procedure is called left atrial appendage closure.
 A closure device is gently guided through a catheter to the sac.
 Once the device is in place, the catheter is removed.
 The device stays in permanently.
 Surgery to close the left atrial appendage also is an option for some people with AFib who are having another heart surgery.

 Lifestyle and home remedies

-- Drink alcohol in moderation.
-Binge drinking (having five drinks in two hours for men or four drinks for women) can increase your chances of atrial fibrillation.
-In some people, even modest amounts of alcohol can trigger atrial fibrillation.
+- Limit alcohol.
+Binge drinking (having five drinks in two hours for men or four drinks for women) can increase the risk of atrial fibrillation.
+In some people, even lower amounts of alcohol can trigger AFib.